privacyguides/privacyguides.org/docs/frontends.md

     Librarian is useful if you want watch LBRY content on mobile without mandatory telemetry and if you want to disable JavaScript in your browser, as is the case with [Tor Browser](https://www.torproject.org/) on the Safest security level.

-When you are using a Librarian instance, make sure to read the privacy policy of that specific instance.
-Librarian instances can be modified by their owners and therefore may not reflect the default policy.
-Librarian instances feature a "privacy nutrition label" to provide an overview of their policy.
-Some instances have Tor .onion addresses which may grant some privacy as long as your search queries don't contain PII.

 ## Twitter

 ### Nitter